-Taiwan has always been one of my all-time favourite countries, and one of the main reason is that I adore hot springs of all sorts.
+I love Taiwan for its abundant hot springs and have spent many an hour soaking in their various hot springs all over the country.
 I just love soaking in a hot bath and coming out feeling like I’ve sweated all the toxins out my skin.
-But while I was exploring Yilan in the northeastern end of Taiwan, I discovered something completely different – a rare mineral cold spring with carbonic acid water known as the Su’ao Cold Spring 蘇澳冷泉.
-I had to check out this cool new find and spend an afternoon chillaxing there.
-Here’s what you need to know about Su’ao Cold Spring and how to get there.
+But while I was exploring Yilan in the northeastern end of Taiwan, I discovered something completely different – a rare mineral cold spring with carbonic acid water that’s 21ºC throughout the year.
+Here’s what you need to know about the Su’ao Cold Spring 蘇澳冷泉 and how to visit.

 Su’ao Cold Springs

-Instead, I shelled out for a private bath cabin for 200NTD – it would have cost just 70NTD if I used the public baths, but I hadn’t really planned to visit Su Ao that day so while I did have a towel with me, I did not have my swimming gear, so a private bath it was.
+When I visited, I shelled out for a private bath cabin for a cold spring soak.
+It would have been cheaper to use the public baths, but I hadn’t really planned to visit Su’ao that day so while I did have a towel with me, I did not have my swimming gear.
+With a private bath I could strip down without having to worry about that.
 The ticket stated that I had an hour, but I was told I had just 40 minutes to enjoy my soak in the cold water and someone would come to knock on my door.
 It sounds like a short time, but honestly, it is sufficient – you’ll see why in a bit.

 I stripped down and hopped into the little bathing pool, or well more accurately I gingerly lowered myself in because that first plunge was COLD.
 22 degrees doesn’t sound so bad, but remember this is almost half your normal body temperature so the cold really pierces through your body.
 There were some very muffled squeaks from me as I inched my body into the water.
 I do surprisingly well with cold temperatures considering I’m very much a person of the tropics, but it still took a while before I could get comfortable.